02 - A Minimal Rust Kernel

 the implementation of these functions could lead to undefined behavior.
 For

-loop may result in an infinite
+example, implementing memcpy with a for loop may result in an infinite

-loops implicitly call the IntoIterator::into_iter
+recursion because for loops implicitly call the IntoIterator::into_iter

-again.
+trait method, which may call memcpy again.
 So it's a good idea to reuse

 existing, well-tested implementations instead.

-crate already contains implementations for
+Fortunately, the compiler_builtins crate already contains implementations for

 all the needed functions, they are just disabled by default to not collide with